 If you’re within the United States already, you can either fly to Orlando or drive there if you’re in a state close by.
-If you’re outside the United States you can look out for cheap flights to Orlando by searching on Skyscanner.
+If you’re outside the United States, you can look out for cheap flights to Orlando by searching on Skyscanner.

-Applying for a visa
+Applying for a Visa

 One of the most important things to do before any trip to the United States is to look up if you need a visa or not and be sure to apply well in advance.
-The US is known to be very strict and you simply will not be allowed to even board your flight to the United States without proof of a tourist visa.
+The US is known to be very strict, and you simply will not be allowed to board your flight to the United States without proof of a tourist visa.

-Being from Ireland, I had to apply for ESTA – this is a mandatory travel authorization which allows me (and many other nationalities) to travel to the USA without a US visa.
+Being from Ireland, I had to apply for ESTA – this is a mandatory travel authorization that allows me (and many other nationalities) to travel to the USA without a US visa.
 It’s quick and easy to apply online, and should not take more than a few days to be approved.

 Where to Stay in Orlando

-If you want to splurge stay directly on Disney or Universal Property, but if you want to stay someplace more economical any hotel along International Drive will put you dead center in the middle of a bunch of restaurants, bars, and theme parks.
-There are many budget and mid range hotels, but also luxurious options.
+If you want to stay someplace more economical, any hotel along International Drive will put you dead center in the middle of a bunch of restaurants, bars, and theme parks.
+There are many budget and mid-range hotels, but also plenty of luxurious options.

 On the Way: Blue Spring State Park